autocrypt/autocrypt/doc/ISSUES.rst

 Known Open questions / notes
 -----------------------------

-- Instead of transporting keysdata through INBOME headers we could also add attachments, e.g. application/pgp-keys ones and put INBOME headers into it.
+- Instead of transporting keysdata through Autocrypt headers we could also add attachments, e.g. application/pgp-keys ones and put Autocrypt headers into it.

-- We don't currently address signatures at all -- how does INBOME interact with message signing?
+- We don't currently address signatures at all -- how does Autocrypt interact with message signing?

-- The actual encryption/signing mechanism are not defined by INBOME.
+- The actual encryption/signing mechanism are not defined by Autocrypt.
-  For now we assume the practical implementation uses OpenPGP keys and either a separate or the default user's keyrings to store keys coming over INBOME.
+  For now we assume the practical implementation uses OpenPGP keys and either a separate or the default user's keyrings to store keys coming over Autocrypt.

 - We can allow peers to gossip keys for all participating parties in an email conversation to speed up key discovery among them.
 If a peer